thetonto/node-red-contrib-woocommerce/README.md

 msg.endpoint - the various endpoints as documented above msg.params - various query parameters.
-msg.payload - data to be sent to WooCommerce - No payload required for GET Method.
+msg.payload - data to be sent to WooCommerce - No payload required for GET/DELETE/OPTIONS Method.

 This is basically a wrapper around the Node API https://www.npmjs.com/package/woocommerce-rest-ts-api

 Which is an updated version of the node api that the Woocommerce site will link you to.

-I have not implemented the delete options as did not have a use for it but will do if there is interest.